stormasm/nunotes/cratification-plans.md

 In PR 8181 Stefan  has some other ideas about how he would like the tests to look.
 My plan is to work with him to get this all sorted out post Step One getting completed...
-Since I don't quite understand the scope of this work I will update more on this point one Step One is done
+Since I don't quite understand the scope of this work I will update more on this point once Step One is done

-## Step Three: nu-cmd-lang
+## Step Three: nu-cmd-shell

 Once the test support work is done and we are happy with the concept of how examples and tests work in the context of multiple command crates we will move on to creating nu-cmd-shell.
+I would prefer to wait on creating nu-cmd-shell until the ideas for examples and tests are flushed out and we have a working version living in the code base.

 My idea is to start out with nu-cmd-shell have the following directories